Codeinwp/flat/readme.txt

 Description
 ----
-Flat is a Personal WordPress Theme design & developed by [YoArts](http://www.yoarts.com).
+Flat is a WordPress Blog Theme designed by YoArts.
 We like to say that Flat is both beautiful and charming at the same time.

 Features list
 ----
- - Flat Design
+ - Charmingly Flat and Minimalist design
- - Responsive Web Design
+ - Responsive Layout
- - Off-Canvas Sidebar
+ - Off-Canvas Sidebar on Handheld Devices
- - Customizable Blur Background
+ - Custom Background
+ - Custom Sidebar Color
+ - Editor Style
  - Twitter Bootstrap 3.1.1
  - Font Awesome 4.0.3
  - Write on HTML5 / LESS